ADS-B Privacy

 When using PIA, will the aircraft still broadcast ADS-B out information that may be received with "off the shelf" ADS-B receivers?

-Yes, it is correct that the ADS-B data may be received by off-the-shelf receivers.
-However, the Privacy ICAO aircraft address (PIA) program is being implemented to enable interested aircraft owners to request an alternate, temporary ICAO aircraft address, which will not be assigned to the owner in the Civil Aviation Registry (CAR).
+Yes, ADS-B data may be received by off-the-shelf receivers.
+However, the PIA program was implemented to enable interested aircraft owners to request an alternate, temporary ICAO aircraft address, which will not be assigned to the owner in the CAR.

 How is the Privacy ICAO aircraft address (PIA) program different from the Limited Aircraft Data Displayed [LADD] (formerly known as the Blocked Aircraft Registration Request [BARR] program)?